dmulholl/pods/readme.md

 You can use a service like [castos][1] to find the appropriate URL.

+## Download

+You can download a pre-compiled binary from the [releases][2] page.

-## Install
+## Build

 Pods is written in Go.
-If you have a Go compiler installed, you can install Pods by running:
+If you have a Go compiler installed, you can build and install Pods by running:

 ```
 go install github.com/dmulholl/pods/cmd/pods@latest